My name is Rahul Roushan, and this is my blog. Needless to say, the views expressed here are my own in private capacity.

-Happily married and learning to be a good husband.
+Happily married and learning to be a good husband (Update November 2017: and a loving father to a 2 months old daughter).
 Hugely lucky to have a family that is ever supportive and loving (off to touch wood, though I don’t really believe in such shit).

 I consider myself Hindu, culturally and religiously, though I may as well be called an atheist (the way Richard Dawkins would define it).
 However, atheism and Hinduism can coexist.

 Ideologically, I’d describe myself as Libertarian, though to be honest, I’d be on a bit “conservative” side on some social issues.